potassco-asp-course/notebooks/README.md

 of the University of Potsdam.

 The repository is organized as follows:
-* binder: this directory contains configuration files for the notebooks
+* binder: contains configuration files for the notebooks
 * introduction:
-  this directory contains exercises to learn Answer Set Programming from examples
+  contains exercises to learn Answer Set Programming from examples
 * modeling:
-  this directory contains basic modeling exercises
+  contains basic modeling exercises
 * projects:
   this directory contains small projects
 * environment.ipynb: this file describes the environment of the notebooks